JayarajVp/Jayaraj/README.md

     <a href="https://www.linkedin.com/in/jayaraj-v-7b2bba259/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Objective
 I am highly interested in *Cybersecurity* and constantly eager to learn more about it.
-Additionally, I am passionate about *Web Development*, *Data Analytics*, and *Cloud Computing*, and I am excited to explore these fields further.
-I also have a strong foundation in programming, with proficiency in *Python*, *C*, *C++*, and *Java*.
+Additionally, passionate about *Web Development*, *Data Analytics*, and *Cloud Computing*, and excited to explore these fields further, also have a strong foundation in programming, with proficiency in *Python*, *C*, *C++*, and *Java*.

 </a>